VeselinovStf/Maschine-MIDI-Bridge/README.md

 ## 💡 Tip: loopMIDI Setup

 - Make sure loopMIDI is installed and you have created:
    - One loopMIDI IN port
    - One loopMIDI OUT port
 - Melodics must be configured to:
    - Receive input from loopMIDI IN
    - Send output to loopMIDI OUT

 ## Background Tray App (.EXE Build for Windows)

 - You can convert this script into a Windows .exe app that:
     - Runs in the background
     - Hides the terminal window
     - Shows a system tray icon
     - Lets you right-click to exit
+    - Detect if port is missing and shows message
+    - Restart option - curently closes the app

 ### 📦 Additional Requirements